sameerjha462000/nodeJS/04_moongose/notes/models.md

         rating : String
         })
     ```
-3. Creating a schema is just the JS side of the equation, it has nothing to do with models at this point of time.
+Creating a schema is just the JS side of the equation, it has nothing to do with models at this point of time.
+We then need to pass in that schema and the name of the collection into the `mongoose.Model()` method which would then return us a Model to interact with Mongo Database.

+#### Look at this code snippet

     ```Javascript